-- Indiana Residents: You may obtain a Borrower's Card.
-You may obtain a Borrowers Card by bringing a photo ID and proof of Indiana residency (an Indiana driver's license or state ID card) to the circulation desk at the Wells Library East Tower Circulation Desk during regular operating hours; if you wish to visit another campus library to obtain a Borrower's Card, we advise you call ahead.
+- Indiana Residents: You may obtain a Borrower's Card by bringing a photo ID and proof of Indiana residency (an Indiana driver's license or state ID card) to Access Services located at the circulation desk, Scholars' Commons, First Floor of Wells Library during regular operating hours.
+If you wish to visit another campus library to obtain a Borrower's Card, we advise you call ahead.

 A borrower is financially responsible for all material charged out on their library account.
 The Libraries provide circulation services 52 weeks per year.
 Borrowers must abide by Library Circulation Policies even when they are away from campus for vacation, research, sabbatical, etc. In these situations borrowers must either return library materials before leaving campus or make arrangements for a responsible party to attend to their library business.